 JOB STATUS: OPEN

-POSITION TITLE: LD - TEACHING ASSISTANT OF STUDENTS W/ L.D. - TEMP
+POSITION TITLE: AUTISM - TEACHING ASSISTANT OF STUDENTS W/AUTISM - TEMP

 Assigned Teacher and Principal

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 High school diploma or general education (GED): one or more years experience as a teacher assistant or similar paid/volunteer work; or equivalent combination of education and experience which provides the following knowledge, skills and abilities: Ability to work with various ability levels of students.
 Skillful in effectively communicating with students, teachers, parents, and other school personnel.
 Ability to follow written and oral instructions and directions in carrying out tasks and procedures related to instructional, behavioral, emergency and health-related plans and services.
 PWCS is interested in candidates with ESL and bilingual credentials and foreign language fluency.

 The successful candidate for this position will be required to take and pass 15 hours of on-line training within sixty (60) days of hire.